henri/spb/README.md

 ### :sunrise: Browser Support
 SPB supports various browsers accross a wide range of operating systems.

-Some browsers have better support than others.
-Some browsers are in an experimental support stage.
+Below is a list of SPB supported browsers.
+Note some have better support than others your millage may vary.
+Some browsers are currently in an experimental support stage in terms of SPB support.
 If you have a browser which is based on Chromium or Firefox there is a good chance it will work with SPB.

   - Brave
   - Chromium